 Our society now lives under a fallacy that perfection is absolute compliance.
 We demand change, but don’t allow for it.

-Authentic change is not the result of having taken no prisoners, but from allowing human beings the space in which change can take place.
+Authentic change is not the result of having taken no prisoners, it is from allowing human beings the space in which change can take place.
 It means that people are the real agents of any change.

 This post will surely be met with opposition and “evidence” that one person is better than the other, and testimonies from people who vehemently disagree.
 It was said that I have betrayed the “Blue Wave.”
 Someone even said that I “may as well vote for Trump.”